Deterministic Sparse Suffix Sorting in the Restore Model: Sparse Suffix Sorting in Text Space

-{\bf Merging.} We introduce a merge operation that allows the merge of two \thTree{}s whose \LCEI{}s have a gap of less than $\gap$ characters.
-The merge operation builds new $\eta$-nodes on the gap.
+\block{\ref{itTextSpaceMergeGap} Merging with a Gap} We introduce a merge operation that supports the merging of two \thTreeF{}s whose \LCEI{}s have a gap of less than $\gapLCE$ characters.
+The difference to \cref{lemmaTreeCombine} is that we additionally build new $\eta$-nodes on the gap between both trees.
 The $\eta$-nodes whose generated substrings intersect with the gap are called \intWort{bridging} nodes.
-The bridging nodes have the same problem as the non-surrounded $\eta$-nodes, since the gap may be a unique substring of $T$.